LauraKoehler/arc_processing/radiosondes/README.md

 ## Reprocessing radiosoundings

-By running `reproduce.sh` the level 1 and level 2 data can be reproduced.
+By running `reprocess_mwx_convertion.sh` the level 1 and level 2 data can be reproduced.
 Output units, variable names, and global attributes can be setup with the yaml files in the `config` folder.

 To release a new version of the dataset, please make sure to adjust the DOI in `config/level1.yaml` and `config/level2.yaml`.
 DOI can be reserved before publishing at most DOI providers, e.g. at [zenodo.org](https://help.zenodo.org/) by creating a new record/version.